richi3f-zz/pokemon-trading-spreadsheet/README.md

 4. Go to `Advanced Options` and set `Use default mobile theme` to false.
 5. Click `Exit` and you're set to share your Tumblr link.

+Do note that Tumblr's Preview does not work with this theme.
+You will not be able to see your Pokémon while the theme is being applied.

 #### Method 2B: GitHub Pages

 1. Clone this repository.